candyland-app/candyland-app/readme.md

 ## Description

-Building the front-end & back-end of the Candyland webapp.
+Building the frontend & backend of the Candyland webapp.

+The Candyland webapp is the semester-long team project for the 2017 Software Engineering course at ECE NTUA.

 ## Development